-- Have you identified the particular type of record? - Have you provided reasons why the record fits into this category? - e.g., the Cabinet records and economic and other interests of Ontario exemptions
+- Have you identified the particular type of record? - Have you provided reasons why the record fits into this category?

 Where the personal information exemption is claimed:

 - Have you identified which information in the record constitutes "personal information," why this is so and to whom it relates? - Have you considered whether the record contains the requester's personal information?
 If so, consider the provisions of the Act granting a right of access to one's own personal information and the related personal privacy exemption.
 In addition, consider the discretionary nature of this exemption.
 If not, consider the general personal privacy exemption. - Have you considered and presented the facts and circumstances that are relevant in determining whether disclosure of this information would constitute an unjustified invasion of personal privacy?